This lesson teaches you to

 You should also read

+Additionally, the performance of the watch face should be optimized.
 Services must not perform unnecessary computations.
-Watch faces with animations must run smoothly while accommodating notification cards and system indicators.
+Watch faces with animations must run smoothly while accommodating notifications and system indicators.

 This section contains best practices for improving efficiency during periods when a watch face is inactive.

 computations only when active; use callbacks